mgarcia01752/BareMetalRouterOS/doc/install-yocto-poky.md

    - Adds required layers for BMROS, including OpenEmbedded, Python, Networking, and BMROS-specific layers.

 5. **Modifying Configuration**:
-   - Modifies the `local.conf` file with necessary configurations, such as setting parallel build options and image types.
+   - Modifies the `local.conf` file with necessary configurations, such as image types and baseline build settings.
+   - Runtime CPU limits can be changed when building with `./build-bmros.sh --cpus <count|n-1|all>`.

 6. **Bare Metal Router OS Distribution Installation Complete**:
    - Displays a completion message indicating the successful installation of the BMROS distribution.